Royal Enfield Trials launch in the coming few days but ‘WHY?’ is our question!

 Royal Enfield Trials Launch

-Talking about going to production, a recent report at Overdrive claims that this motorcycle is going to be launched in India and March 2019 is what they predict ie within this financial year!
+Talking about going to production, a latest report at Gaadiwaadi claims that this motorcycle is going to be launched in India on 12th March.

 RE is trying to branch out niche segment products from its existing platforms.
 Fortunately for them, the X based on Thunderbird turned out to be a good looker, but isn’t this ‘Scrambler’ a real weird idea (in this form)?